group meeting circle

 Our vision from our strategy is:

-Where meaningful public and community involvement and engagement is a central part of NIHR ARC KSS’ health and social care research activities
+Where meaningful public and community involvement and engagement is a central part of NIHR ARC KSS’ health and social care research activities.

-What is Public Involvement?
+What is Public Involvement in research?

 What is Engagement?